Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ### Docker Quick Start Configuration

-To configure the agent you can mount the [agent.ini](./config/agent.ini) to the docker image by using
+To configure the agent you can mount the [agent.ini](./config/agent.ini) to the docker image by using in the docker run command:

     -v {{path-to-your-local-agent.ini}}:/root/.cumulocity/agent.ini

 As an alternative you can use [environment variables](#environment-variables) to overwrite the default values in the agent.ini within the image.
+Here is an example to change the loglevel:

+    -e C8YDM_AGENT_LOGLEVEL=DEBUG

-For the local docker build you can use two options either to change the docker image:
+For the local docker build you can use three options to change the docker image:

 1. Enable/Disable VNC as part of the docker image (1 per default)

     ```